tencentyun/intlcloud-documents/product/安全/BGP 高防 IP/最佳实践/与源站结合的防护调度方案_intl.md

 ﻿[//]: # (chinagitpath:XXXXX)

 ## Scenarios
 If your customers have low tolerance for connection latency, or your business requires normal traffic directly access the real server, you may consider real server-based defense.
-In this case, we recommend a solution that can effectively schedule defense against DDoS attacks when the real servers are under attack, while enabling normal traffic to access the real server.
+This plan can quickly schedule defense after attacks, while allowing normal traffic to access the real server.

 ## Protection Solution
 The figure below illustrates how real server-based defense scheduling works: